RedHatTraining/AD482-apps/connect-integration/solutions/incidents-archive-service/README.md

-# WaterLeak Inc. - Repair Requests
+# WaterLeak Inc. - Incidents

-This is a minimal Quarkus application that simulates an intranet application that keeps repair requests records.
+This is a minimal Quarkus application that simulates an intranet application that keeps incident records and provide a searchable interface.

 Features:
-- Panache (active record) for simple persistence.
-- Postgres for the persistence.
+- Elasticsearch for the persistence.
 - REST API.
 - Basic front-end in Angular.